 - At 1.5 lbs, the weight could be a concern for some.

 Who Should be Interested in the Katadyn Vario Water Filtration System?

 Weighing in at just over a pound and around the size of a Yeti cup, this is quite a bulky filter and may not be the best choice for a lightweight backpack option.
 The performance does make this filter a quality choice for times when carry weight and size are not key factors.
-When setting up a base camp or for use around the home, this is a great filter choice.

 Most of the features of the Katadyn Vario are on par with similarly priced pump style filters.
 Flow rates are around a half gallon a minute which is plenty fast to keep even a large group in water.
 This flow rate is for the “Fast Flow” configuration.
 If you opt for the “Better Filtration” setup, expect flows to be about half that amount which is still pretty fast.